translate/pootle/docs/features/templates.rst

 each language.

 Users familiar with Gettext know translation templates as POT files.
-For other bilingual formats (like XLIFF) untranslated files with the same extension will be used as templates.
+For other bilingual formats (like XLIFF) untranslated files with the same extension are used as templates.

 .. _templates#the_templates_language: